samboy/MaraDNS/doc/en/markdown/reference.md

 ```

 MaraDNS only allows up to 10 different port numbers in a WKS
-record, and requires that the listed port numbers are not be higher
+record, and requires that the listed port numbers not be higher than
-than 1023.
+1023.

 ## MD and MF